johnstuby7/React-Master-Class/React-Notes.md

 - Declarative Approach: we describe the final UI we want for each scene.
 We may structure the component differently
 - Props: Props are arguments passed into React components.
 - Composition: is a development pattern based on React's original component model where we build components from other components using explicit defined props or the implicit children prop
+- State: The state is a built-in React object that is used to contain data or information about the component.

 # Notes: